AIR & SPACE LAW

 The Air Force has a substantial civilian workforce and must comply, just like any business, with federal labor laws.
 As a JAG practicing in labor law, you’ll counsel on matters such as discrimination complaints, dispute resolution, arbitration, labor agreement negotiations and overall labor relations management.
 You will represent the Air Force in litigation before federal courts and administrative agencies such as the Equal Employment Opportunity Commission (EEOC), the Merit Systems Protection Board (MSPB) and the Federal Labor Relations Authority (FLRA).

 While judge advocates at base-level offices will often handle labor law issues, the Labor Law Field Support Center (LLFSC) at Joint Base Andrews, Maryland, handles most labor and employment law issues and provides Air Force representation at locations across the United States and overseas.
-The LLFSC’s regional offices at Scott AFB, Illinois; Los Angeles AFB, California; Eglin AFB, Florida; and Lackland AFB, Texas, provide support to their assigned installations.
+The LLFSC’s regional offices at Scott AFB, Illinois; Los Angeles AFB, California; Eglin AFB, Florida; and Lackland AFB, Texas; provide support to their assigned installations.

 Additionally, judge advocates may be assigned labor law duties at one of three Air Logistics Centers (Hill AFB, Utah; Robins AFB, Georgia; and Tinker AFB, Oklahoma); Wright-Patterson AFB, Ohio; or at an Air Force Reserve Command base.

-As a JAG, you can choose to become the expert and advisor on current legal issues by counseling Airmen on ways to avoid their personal legal entanglements and providing legal assistance free of charge.
+As a JAG, you can choose to become the expert and adviser on current legal issues by counseling Airmen on ways to avoid their personal legal entanglements and providing legal assistance free of charge.
 The range of issues you’ll encounter is broad, but the most common involve taxes, domestic relations, wills, powers of attorney, property transactions, landlord and tenant relations, debtor creditor rights, consumer affairs, adoption and citizenship.

 JAGs practicing in medical law investigate, settle and provide litigation support for all medical malpractice claims filed against the Air Force.
 They also provide guidance to both the legal and medical fields on policy issues involving patient privacy, training agreements, medical ethics, the regulation of physicians and other medical law issues.